 - Admission Interview with a member of the admission staff is recommended for applicants, though is optional.
 Call 1.800.KANGAROO (526.4276) or contact your specific admission representative to schedule an interview.

-Although most materials for the application for admission may be submitted online, you might need to mail necessary documents, too.
+Although most materials for the application for admission may be submitted online at the Student Hub, you may mail necessary documents as well.

 Austin College Office of Admission